OlivierBlanvillain/cs210-2020/labs/tools-setup.md

    variable.
 4. Start a **new** cmd.exe and continue with the rest of the instructions

+**In case of errors please ask on Discord or Gitlab issues for help, but don't try to run commands as Administrator as this will likely cause further issues!**

 ## Step 5: Installing git

 git is a version control system.